tongson/omniajit/README.md

 Compile LuaJIT and Fennel source code into standalone executables.
 This makes it easy to use them for general purpose scripting.

-Ideally you would do development with LuaJIT and Luarocks then deploy to production using OmniaJIT.

 Requires: GNU Make, a compiler and binutils (or equivalent).
 Installing development tools e.g. the package build-essential should have everything you need.
 Does not require autotools.<br/>
 Note: Linux and OS X only. xBSD soon.